Cora Cross: Storylines

+Two years later, when Denise Fox (Diane Parish) is referred to a food bank, she finds Cora is volunteering there so leaves.
+Cora persuades Denise to get some food and explains to Denise that when she first used the food bank, she was abusive, but it helped her.
+She returns to the Square later in the year in order to meet her granddaughter Lauren Branning’s (Jacqueline Jossa) fiancé, Steven Beale (Aaron Sidwell) and senses Lauren isn’t entirely happy in her relationship, telling her she knows she will make the right decision in the end.
+She also observes Max and realises he is involved in something dodgy.
+She returns again later in the year after Denise phones her to inform her Max was involved in plans to redevelop the Square, informing him that she has spoken to Tanya and that her grandson Oscar Branning (Charlee Hall) will no longer be visiting as planned due to Max’s actions.

-After her granddaughters, Abi and Lauren Branning (Jacqueline Jossa), fall off the roof of The Queen Victoria public house, Cora visits Abi in hospital and slaps Max, blaming him for the accident.
+After her granddaughters, Abi and Lauren, fall off the roof of The Queen Victoria public house, Cora visits Abi in hospital and slaps Max, blaming him for the accident.
 She learns that Abi is brainstem dead and will never recover.
 Abi is pregnant and the baby is delivered and survives.
 Cora is present when Abi's life support is turned off and she peacefully dies.
 On the day of Abi's funeral, Cora tells Max to stay away as he has damaged the family, and afterwards, she drives Tanya home.
 Max then names the baby Abi Branning, but Cora receives temporary custody of her.
 Max marries Rainie as part of a scam to gain custody of Abi, and a battle between them and Cora ensues.
 Cora visits with Abi one day and allows Rainie and Max to look after her overnight.
 Cora then offers Rainie the chance to leave Max and move to Exeter to run a tea shop and bring up Abi with Cora and Tanya.
 Rainie asks Cora for more, and gets her to write a cheque for £50,000, which Rainie shows to Max, saying she is turning it down as she wants to bring up Abi with Max.
 Rainie then calls social services and reveals Cora's bribe to them.
 Rainie slaps Cora when she insults her in the pub, so Cora punches Rainie in the face.
 When Rainie tries to apologise later, Cora accuses Rainie of trying to abduct Abi and knocks her unconscious with a frying pan.
 The police then arrive to put Abi into temporary care.

+In December 2022, when Lauren returns for Dot's funeral, she reveals that Cora is unable to attend due to a recent hip operation, and is sad to be missing the funeral.